 Marine hydrogen fuel technology could generate energy on board all vessels.
 This would make it possible for the fuel to be produced with reduced carbon emissions.
 When the fuel itself is used, it will not produce any carbon emissions.

-According to Antonis Trakakis – RINA Hellas Classification Society Technical Director Marine – the use of H2 in this way will help the marine industry to be able to meet its 2050 emissions reduction target.
+According to Antonis Trakakis – RINA Hellas Classification Society Technical Director Marine – the implementation of a marine hydrogen fuel system will help the industry to be able to meet its 2050 emissions reduction target.